G2309/Redes_proyecto_client/README.md

 * Handling try catch is easier in Python compared to Julia
 * Interoperability between tools and chatbots is possible with a clear protocol definition

+Aquí tienes un texto en inglés en formato Markdown para que lo pongas al final de tu README bajo una sección “Network analysis with Wireshark”.
+Lo redacté en un estilo técnico pero entendible para tu reporte:

+---

+## Network analysis with Wireshark

+To analyze the communication between the chatbot (host) and the remote MCP server, a packet capture was recorded using tcpdump and inspected with Wireshark.
+The capture was saved in `.pcapng` format to preserve all metadata.

+### Synchronization messages

+At the beginning of the session, several JSON-RPC messages appear related to synchronization.
+These include `initialize` and `list_tools`.
+They allow the client to inform the server of its capabilities and request the list of available tools.
+In Wireshark, these appear as HTTP POST requests to `/mcp` with JSON bodies containing `"method": "initialize"` or `"method": "list_tools"`.
+They are essential to establish the initial state of the session.

+### Request messages

+After synchronization, the chatbot issues explicit requests to call tools.
+These are JSON-RPC requests where the `"method"` field contains values like `"call_tool"`, together with the arguments of the specific tool (for example a dataset ID, or a query to compute).
+In Wireshark, these can be identified as outgoing POST messages with `"id"` fields, marking them as client requests awaiting responses.

+### Response messages

+Each request is followed by a JSON-RPC response from the server, which includes a `"result"` or an `"error"` field and the same `"id"` used in the request.
+These confirm whether the tool invocation was successful or failed.
+In Wireshark they appear as server-to-client HTTP responses, and the pairing between request and response can be verified using the `"id"` field.

+### Layer mapping

+* Data link layer: Ethernet frames carrying the IP packets inside the local network.
+* Network layer: IPv4 with the source address of the client (host machine) and the destination address of the remote MCP server.
+* Transport layer: TCP segments encapsulating the communication, typically using port 443 (HTTPS) or port 8080 if configured.
+* Application layer: HTTP requests and responses with JSON-RPC payloads.
+This is where the MCP protocol is implemented.